paxdotdev/pax/README.md

 - run on any device
 - tiny footprint: suitable for web applications and embedded applications
 - extremely fast (animations up to 120fps on supporting hardware)
+- based on Rust and LLVM, compiles to machine code on most platforms and WASM (Web Assembly) for the Web.

 **All-purpose**
 - "Any UI you can imagine" -- 2D, 3D, digital documents, VR/AR, web apps, CRUD apps, data visualization, embedded GUIs